 Chemistry has long been known as “the central science,” because it bridges the gap between the physical and life sciences and the applied sciences like engineering, environmental science, and medicine.
-The Computational and Theoretical Chemistry Group (CATCO), emphasizes an interdisciplinary approach by focusing our research and teaching efforts on the intersections of chemistry with areas of current need.
+The Department of Chemistry at Southern Methodist University emphasizes an interdisciplinary approach by focusing our research and teaching efforts on the intersections of chemistry with areas of current need.

 On this page, you will learn about the interdisciplinary nature of chemical research, the cutting-edge research taking place on SMU’s high-performance computers, and the history of SMU’s Theoretical and Computational Chemistry Ph.D.
 Program.
 You will also learn about our expert faculty and discover what current and former students have to say about their experiences in the program.